Kiel Martin: Early years

-Martin was born in Pittsburgh, Pennsylvania, and raised in the city of Hialeah, Florida in Miami-Dade County.
+Martin was born in Pittsburgh, Pennsylvania, and raised in the city of Hialeah, Florida, in Miami-Dade County.
 He was named after the city of Kiel, Germany, in honor of his family's German ancestry.

 A 1962 graduate of Hialeah High School, Martin considered dropping out when he reached the age of 16.
 To prevent this, his father arranged for him to audition for a minor role in the school's production of the musical Finian's Rainbow.
 Martin was instead offered the lead.
-When he was 18, he made 90 dollars a day dubbing voices for "Mexican fairy-tale movies imported by K. Gordon Murray."
+When he was 18, he made $90 a day dubbing voices for "Mexican fairy-tale movies imported by K. Gordon Murray."

-Martin briefly served in the army where he played the leading role of Alan Baker in a production of Neil Simon's Come Blow Your Horn.
+Martin briefly served in the Army, where he played the leading role of Alan Baker in a production of Neil Simon's Come Blow Your Horn.
 He was discharged in 1964.
-He was then a drama student at Miami-Dade Junior College, the University of Miami, and Trinity University in San Antonio, Texas, later saying "I went to whatever college that was doing a play I wanted to be in.
+He was then a drama student at Miami-Dade Junior College, the University of Miami, and Trinity University in San Antonio, Texas, later saying, "I went to whatever college that was doing a play I wanted to be in.
 And I left whenever they ran out of plays.
 I was not a serious college-goer."